adam-p/text-file-follower/README.md

 This behaviour could be changed.
 (My understanding is that when log files get rotated they are renamed and then a fresh file is created.
 Which should be fine with the current behaviour.)

+##### Pre-existing partial line

+A file that looks like this when the follower starts is an example of what we mean by a "pre-existing partial line":

+    line one\n
+    line two\n
+    line three has no newline

+When the follower starts, it begins returning text from the end of the file.
+So if `, but now it does\n` gets appended to the file, that's the first line/text that will be emitted -- the `line three has no newline` part will not be included.

 ## OS Compatibility

 The behaviour of `fs.watch` (which is what [watchit](https://github.com/TrevorBurnham/Watchit) is based on) is kinda sketchy.
 See the [bug list](https://github.com/joyent/node/issues/search?q=fs.watch&state=open).